City of Santa Clara

 Solid Foundation for New Trees

-- Berms: a ridge of soil creating a basin with the trunk in the center keeps water where needed.
+- Berm: create a ridge of soil creating a basin with the tree trunk in the center to keep water where needed

 - Once every two weeks, apply five gallons of water within the berm, keeping the berm intact.